 Iron and Total Iron-Binding Capacity (TIBC) Blood Test

-The Iron and TIBC Blood Test is ordered to assess the body's ability to bind and transport iron in the blood.
-It is used when iron deficiency or iron overload is suspected.
+The Iron and Total Iron-Binding Capacity (TIBC) Blood Test assesses the body's ability to bind and transport iron in the blood, which can help identify an iron deficiency, anemia, or overload.

 Trusted, Secure, & Confidential